omgitstom/api-guidelines/Guidelines.md

 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## 5 Taxonomy
-As part of onboarding to Microsoft REST API Guidelines, services MUST comply with the taxonomy defined below.
+As part of onboarding to Okta REST API Guidelines, services MUST comply with the taxonomy defined below.

 ### 5.1 Errors
 Errors, or more specifically Service Errors, are defined as a client passing invalid data to the service and the service _correctly_ rejecting that data.